transferwise/actions-next-bundle-analyzer/README.md

 ## Usage

-Add the following step to a workflow, after the Next.js project has been built (i.e. after running `yarn build`).
+Add the following step to a workflow which runs on a [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request) event, after the Next.js project has been built (i.e. after running `yarn build`).

 ```yml
 - name: Analyze bundle sizes